 Dark Alliance 2 looks and feels identical to its predecessor.
-It retains the top-down rotatable camera; the combat is pure hack-and-slash with one button for swords and one button for abilities; character statistics still follow the heavily modified third edition AD&D rule set for level progression; the main town is an isolated haven from your actions that you can recall to for buying and selling goods; and even the menus are identical to the first game for character data and inventory.
+It retains the top-down rotatable camera; the combat is direct top-down action with one button for swords and one button for abilities; character statistics still follow the heavily modified third edition AD&D rule set for level progression; the main town is an isolated haven from your actions that you can recall to for buying and selling goods, and even the menus are identical to the first game for character data and inventory.
 There have been a few significant alterations to this familiarity.

 - A new Quick spell button allows players to assign four spells to the d-pad instead of cycling through all their abilities each time they want to use them, making combos much easier to pull off.